 There are times I worry too much and times I cry when he starts crying, because it breaks my heart when he is truly sad.

-There are times that I worry if I will be healthy enough to keep up with him as he grows because I am getting older and I know it.
+There are times that I worry if I will have enough energy to keep up with him as he grows because I am getting older.

 There are times we hit real power struggles and I get frustrated while he gets angry.